j0hnVu/IdeapadZ500-HACKINTOSH-EFI/README.md

 > EFI/OC/Opencore.efi
 - If your BIOS doesnt, you can easily add by using BOOTICE ( Windows required ) Detailed instruction will soon be provided!
-> Not really since I gave up on Windows

 **If you have any question, feel free to contact me:**

 - Email: hoanganh170788@gmail.com
 - Discord: ZooLs#4487

 I will try my best to answer your question.